 - Given its visual magnitude of 14.19, IC 450 is visible with the help of a telescope having an aperture of 14 inches (350mm) or more.

 Photometric information of IC 450

 The following table lists the magnitude of IC 450 in different bands of the electomagnetic spectrum (when available), from the B band (445nm wavelength, corresponding to the Blue color), to the V band ( 551nm wavelength, corresponding to Green/Yellow color), to the J, H, K bands (corresponding to 1220nm, 1630nm, 2190nm wavelengths respectively, which are colors not visible to the human eye).

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 450.

 Apparent size of IC 450The following table reports IC 450 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 450 is a visual representation of it.

 Digitized Sky Survey image of IC 450

 The image below is a photograph of IC 450 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 450 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 450 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 450 - Lenticular Galaxy in Camelopardalis is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 450 - Lenticular Galaxy in Camelopardalis in the Hubble de Vaucouleurs sequence.